Football in Iran: 1950s to 1970s

 By the 1950s and early 60s, football had become a popular sport in Iran, and teams from Khuzestan were considered the most successful.
 Tehran then slowly started becoming the football capital of Iran, and numerous great clubs emerged from there.
 Shahin FC, Oghab FC, and Taj, were all Tehran teams established in the mid-1940s and are still active.

 As the number of club teams increased the need for a national league became apparent, and ever since 1960, with the exception of a few years, a nationwide football league has existed in Iran.
 The Takhte Jamshid Cup, Azadegan League and the IPL being the most important ones.

 21st century

+On 27 December 2019, Zahra Khajavi broke the clean sheet record of Iranian football by not receiving any goal for 953 minutes.
+Also, she, along with Alireza Biranvand, are known as the record holders of the longest hand throws in Iranian football.
+As one of the best goalkeepers in the history of Iranian football, Khajavi was able to once again draw the attention of the domestic media to the Iranian women's national football team.
+Her achievements played a key role in the progress of the women's national football team in these years.

+2020s

+In the 2020s, women's football became more popular among young Iranians, both boys and girls.

+The COVID-19 pandemic in Iran forced the fixtures to be played without spectators, bringing new financial problems that lasted for years for some clubs.

 Female spectators

 In the AFC Champions League (organised by the Asian Football Confederation, problems on the Iranian sides were attracting media attention.
 In addition, International Arabic and English-language media reported on the violation of women's rights in Iranian stadiums, and the fact that Iranian women had been banned from football stadiums for about 40 years wince 2019, by the Iranian government.
 In 2018, FIFA, as the parent of the AFC, pressured Iran to let women into the stadiums in the ACL, but Iran only allowed a limited number of women to watch the 2018 final, which called by the media "a show".
-In October 2019, Iranian women allowed to watch a 2022 World Cup qualifier, when the men's team beat Cambodian football team 14-0.
+In October 2019, Iranian women allowed to watch a 2022 World Cup qualifier, when the men's team beat Cambodian football team 14–0.
 Up to 3,500 women attended the game in the 80,000-seat Azadi Stadium.